 The Billings urban area lies at the western edge of the northern High Plains.
 It serves as a central hub for a large region comprised of Montana, northern Wyoming, and the western Dakota's.
 Due to its location, Billings has developed as an important economic, cultural, educational, medical, and transportation urban center for the entire region.
 A critical part to developing a long-range transportation plan is understanding the current land use patterns and opportunities envisioned for growth.
+Exhibit 4.1 shows a higher density multifamily development and an urban infill development completed since the 2014 LRTP.
 Through this understanding, the transportation system and land use vision can be integrated to effectively match future infrastructure and system management projects with the desires of the community.